 Applications are considered for fall admission only.
-The student's completed application will be reviewed and evaluated by the Doctoral Committee on Admissions, and a written decision will be forwarded to the student.
+The student's completed application will be reviewed and evaluated by teams of psychology faculty members, and a written decision will be forwarded to the student.
 The following materials are required for application to the Psy.D. program:

-- Completed application form with required application fee; - Three letters of recommendation; - Personal essay; - Current vitae; - Graduate Record Exam (GRE) General Test scores; - Official transcripts from all colleges and universities attended.
+- Completed application form with required application fee; - Three letters of recommendation; - · Personal essay; - Current vitae; - Graduate Record Exam (GRE) General Test scores; - Official transcripts from all colleges and universities attended.